-On February 7, tvN confirmed that the actor would be starring in its upcoming K-drama, Psycho But It’s Okay.
+On February 7, tvN announced that the actor would be starring in its upcoming K-drama, It's Okay to Not Be Okay.
 Though he's made memorable, short-but-sweet cameo appearances in the IU-helmed Hotel Del Luna and current Netflix favorite Crash Landing on You since his military discharge last July, this new project will mark his first starring role in a drama since his adorably clumsy lead in 2015's The Producers.

 We cannot wait.
-To bide the time, here's everything we know about Psycho But It’s Okay so far:
+To bide the time, here's everything we know so far about It's Okay to Not Be Okay:

 1. It's going to be a love story.